Emergent SU(N) symmetry in disordered SO(N) spin chains

 \emph{Introduction.}\textendash{} The process of symmetry breaking, as the energy of a given system is lowered, plays a central role in our current understanding of both high-energy physics (as in the standard model) and condensed matter physics (with universality and classification of phases) \cite{AndersonBook,Laughlin04012000}.
 A less noticed (and explored) scenario is that of symmetry emergence, in which the lowering of the system's energy allows for ground states and excitations which are symmetric under a larger group of transformations than their corresponding microscopic Hamiltonian.
 A basic mechanism by which this can happen can be understood in the renormalization group framework by means of fixed points characterized by a symmetry which is broken only by irrelevant perturbations.
-There remains, nevertheless, a widespread lack of recognizable generic processes or patterns, so systems which realize this type of physics are found by trial and error (see \cite{zamolodchikov89,PhysRevLett.115.166401,schmalianbatista08,Coldeaetal2010,Damle2002,Senthietal2004,Groveretal2014,batistaortiz04,fidkowski-etal-prb09,Yipetal2015,zohar2016,PhysRevB.55.8295,linetal98} for examples).
+There remains, nevertheless, a widespread lack of recognizable generic processes or patterns, so systems which realize this type of physics are found by trial and error (see Refs.~\onlinecite{zamolodchikov89,PhysRevLett.115.166401,schmalianbatista08,Coldeaetal2010,Damle2002,Senthietal2004,Groveretal2014,batistaortiz04,fidkowski-etal-prb09,Yipetal2015,zohar2016,PhysRevB.55.8295,linetal98} for examples).
 In scenarios dominated by disorder, the situation is even more clouded.
-It was in this context that, in Ref.~\cite{Quito_PhysRevLett.115.167201}, it was shown that generic disordered SU(2)-symmetric spin-1 chains exhibit emergent SU(3)-symmetric random-singlet phases (RSPs)~\cite{madasguptahu}.
+It was in this context that, in Ref.~\onlinecite{Quito_PhysRevLett.115.167201}, it was shown that generic disordered SU(2)-symmetric spin-1 chains exhibit emergent SU(3)-symmetric random-singlet phases (RSPs)~\cite{madasguptahu}.
 There, it was also noted that in the pioneering work by Fisher on disordered XXZ spin-1/2 chains~\cite{fisher94-xxz}, there was also the emergence of SU(2) symmetric RSPs; SU(2) is explicitly broken down to U(1) in the microscopic XXZ Hamiltonian.
-What was \emph{not} noted, however, is that in \textit{both} cases the emergent SU(N) symmetry materialized out of systems with manifest SO(N) invariance, with $N=3$ and $2$, respectively.
+What was \emph{not} noted, however, is that in \textit{both} cases the emergent SU($N$) symmetry materialized out of systems with manifest SO($N$) invariance, with $N=3$ and $2$, respectively.